Farama-Foundation/PettingZoo/docs/api.md

 `agents`: A list of the names of all current agents, typically integers.
 These may be changed as an environment progresses (i.e. agents can be added or removed).

+`possible_agents`: A list of all possible_agents the environment could generate.
+Equivalent to the list of agents in the observation and action spaces.

 `agent_selection` an attribute of the environment corresponding to the currently selected agent that an action can be taken for.
 Internal functions use it to know which agent is acting.

 `num_agents`: The number of agents currently in the environment.
 This is exactly the length of the `agents` list.

+`max_num_agents`: The maximum number of agents the environment can take.
+This is exactly the length of the `possible_agents` list.

 `env_done`: Whether the environment has terminated and should be reset before taking any more steps.